javiergonzalez10upf/IRWA/IRWA-2024-part-2/README.txt

 - Javier González (243078)
 - Mireia Pou (251725)

 The objective of this project is to develop a search engine.
-In this second part, we continue analyzing and enriching the data processed in the first part.
+In this second part, we focus on building an indexing system and evaluating the relevance of search results.

 Project Structure

 - Part 0: Imports and Drive setup
-- Part 1: Text Preprocessing (only section 1.1 is required to run this part)
+- Part 1.1: Text Preprocessing
-  - 1.1 Data Load
-- Part 2: Further Data Analysis
+- Part 1.2: Further Data Analysis
-  - 2.1 Additional Analysis Functions
-  - 2.2 Statistical Insights
-  - 2.3 Data Visualization
+- Part 2.1: Indexing
+	2.1.1: Inverted Index
+	2.1.2: Querying
+	2.1.3: Ranking with TF-IDF
+- Part 2.2: Evaluation
+	2.2.1: Evaluation Functions
+	2.2.2: Evaluation of Provided Queries
+	2.2.3: Evaluation of Proposed Queries
+	2.2.4: Two-dimensional Representation with T-SNE

 Important Notes